 6. Play With Contrast

 Contrast plays a role in several of the popular color combinations for your home exterior, which is why another one of the tips for decorating with bold colors is to play with contrast.
 You can get an interesting look by sticking to hues of similar colors, but contrast can also help you create a look that stands out.

 High-contrast white or black woodwork and furniture can help highlight the colors in the room and is one of the ways to incorporate black into your kitchen design.
 You can also create an interesting look by contrasting two bold colors in the room.
-The trick is to find colors that create a contrast while still complementing each other and the rest of the room.
+The trick is to find colors that create contrast while still complementing each other and the rest of the room.